MicrosoftLearning/AI-102-AIEngineer/Instructions/22-azure-search.md

 ---
 lab:
-    title: 'Create an Azure Cognitive Search solution'
+    title: 'Create an Azure AI Search solution'
     module: 'Module 12 - Creating a Knowledge Mining Solution'
 ---

-# Create an Azure Cognitive Search solution
+# Create an Azure AI Search solution

 All organizations rely on information to make decisions, answer questions, and function efficiently.
 The problem for most organizations is not a lack of information, but the challenge of finding and  extracting the information from the massive set of documents, databases, and other sources in which the information is stored.

 For example, suppose *Margie's Travel* is a travel agency that specializes in organizing trips to cities around the world.
 Over time, the company has amassed a huge amount of information in documents such as brochures, as well as reviews of hotels submitted by customers.
 This data is a valuable source of insights for travel agents and customers as they plan trips, but the sheer volume of data can make it difficult to find relevant information to answer a specific customer question.

-To address this challenge, Margie's Travel can use Azure Cognitive Search to implement a solution in which the documents are indexed and enriched by using AI-based cognitive skills to make them easier to search.
+To address this challenge, Margie's Travel can use Azure AI Search to implement a solution in which the documents are indexed and enriched by using AI skills to make them easier to search.

 ## Clone the repository for this course